voletiv/2017-IIIT-weekly-updates/weeklyUpdates.md

 - Use case: self-learning?

-- Use LR*Critic on very few data
+- Use LR x Critic on very few data

 - Train fusion